vinchua/python-peripheral-examples/uart/README.md

 ## Run
 1. Upload sketch.ino to Arduino Uno board.
 Open the serial monitor.
 2. On the Atlas board, run `python3 uart.py`.
-If the UART connection works, you will see the following repeated output on the Atlas board terminal:
+If the UART connection works, you will see the following output on the Atlas board terminal:

 ```
+uart connection test
 Write to UART
 Reply: Arduino: Hello from Arduino